 Get Personalized Help in Finding the Right Counsellor for Stress and Anxiety in BC

 Waypoint Counselling offers personalized help in finding the right counsellor to meet your unique needs.
 We know that the client-counsellor “fit” is critical to good outcomes in addressing anxiety and improving your life.
 We have a number of experienced counsellors in Victoria, Vancouver and Kelowna.
 We also offer phone and video counselling wherever you are.
-By contacting us, we can help you sort out which counsellor is right for you.
+By filling out our counsellor matching form, we can help you sort out which counsellor is right for you.
 Our Clinical Director will get an understanding of the style that will work best for you and will match you with a counsellor on our network.
 You can then meet with that therapist to see if the “fit” feels right.
 We will follow-up with you to make sure you have the right counsellor for anxiety and stress.
 For more information, see Match me to a Therapist.

 Why is the Right Counsellor for Anxiety Important?